erajabi/ARIADNE_LinkedData/README.md

 `tdbloader --loc=DB ariadne_dump.nt`

+Remember to make bin folder in Jena executable and set the PATH to bin folder.

 * DB is an existing TDB database folder.
 Create an empty one if it does not exist.
 * The second parameter is the RDF dump